lydell/n-ary-huffman/readme.md

 all the items in `elements` as well as `BranchPoint`s.
 Each `BranchPoint` has `n` children (except the deepest one which might have fewer, depending on `elements.length`).

+`options`:

+- sorted: `Boolean`.
+Defaults to `false`.
+In order to create the tree, `elements` needs to be sorted after the weights in ascending order.
+Enable this option if `elements` already is sorted this way, to skip sorting again.

 `new BranchPoint(elements, weight)`
 -----------------------------------